 Have you heard of these Celtic names before?

-Irish and Celtic names are some of the most timeless ones that parents can choose for their newborns.
+Irish and Celtic names are a timeless choice that parents can choose for their newborns.

 Which one is your favorite?